 Emergency Dental Care Woodland Hills, CA

-At John M. Chaves, DDS, we provide emergency dental care that helps to restore a tooth that sustains damage from an accident or infection.
+At John M. Chaves, DDS, we provide emergency dental care in Woodland Hills, CA for patients that have a dental emergency.
+Our services help to restore a tooth that sustains damage from an accident or infection in the faster manner possible.
 If you live in Woodland Hills or the surrounding area, we encourage you to save our phone number.
 Since there is no way to tell if or when you may have a dental emergency, putting (818) 999-2707 in your contact list can save you a trip to the emergency room.